Dr Kate Pike, Principal Investigator

 Gabriel Dzangare, Research Coordinator

-Gabriel was recently awarded BA (Hons) International Business Management by Southampton Solent University.
+Gabriel was recently awarded BA (Hons) International Business Management by Solent University.
 He is currently a graduate intern, and research coordinator for the SOLACE project.
 His responsibilities in the project include, but are not limited to, reviewing literature on autonomous technology and assisting with day-to-day project management activities.

 Before studying at Solent University, Gabriel gained a Level 3 Advanced Engineering Diploma at Milton Keynes College.